 Performance considerations vary significantly between deployment options.
 The SaaS offering may provide adequate performance for many use cases, but has text size limitations that require applications to handle chunking.
 Self-hosted deployments offer more control but require substantial GPU resources for acceptable performance.
 Additionally, Lakera’s scanning is non-stateful, each prompt and response is scanned in isolation without awareness of the broader conversation context, and only ‘user’ and ‘assistant’ message types are recognised.

 Given these constraints, Lakera may provide valuable safety assurance for straightforward text-based AI applications, but organisations should carefully assess whether its current capabilities align with their specific AI architectures and safety requirements.
-We recommend conducting thorough proof-of-concept testing that includes your specific modalities, custom requirements, and performance expectations before determining if Lakera fits your use case.
+We recommend conducting thorough proof-of-concept testing that includes your specific modalities and performance expectations before determining if Lakera fits your use case.

 Hold

-These tools are not recommended for new projects due to declining relevance, better alternatives, or limited long-term viability.
+These tools are not recommended for new projects due to better alternatives or limited long-term viability.
 While some may still have niche applications, they generally represent technologies that have been superseded by more effective solutions.

 Conversational data analysis